James Parker House

-The James Parker House is a historic house on Center Road in Shirley, Massachusetts.
+The James Parker House is a historic house on Center Road in Shirley, Massachusetts, United States.
 The oldest portion of this 2 1/2-story wood-frame house was built c.
-1720, and probably consisted of a typical First Period three bay structure with a large chimney.
-The house was enlarged to its present five bay width in 1797 by James Parker, a noted local resident.
+1720, and probably consisted of a typical First Period three-bay structure with a large chimney.
+The house was enlarged to its present five-bay width in 1797 by James Parker, a noted local resident.
 The house stands at the end of an 18th-century road, and is one of the few 18th-century buildings left in Shirley.

 The house was added to the National Register of Historic Places in 1988.